danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

         self.close()
 ```

-Alternatively, we could consider conveying this using type annotations `read()`,
+Alternatively, we could consider conveying this using type annotations,
 but seems wiser to wait until type annotations become more established in the
 SciPy ecosystem in general.